 The Edna Jenkins Mann School of Nursing offers two options for students seeking a baccalaureate degree in nursing.
 The RN to BSN program is for those who are already registered nurses after completing an associate degree or diploma program.
 The pre-licensure program is designed for those who are entering college or returning to college who are seeking to enter the profession with a baccaluareate degree.

 Union College has Developmental Status with the Kentucky Board of Nursing to begin the pre-nursing phase in the Fall of 2012.
 Additionally, approval of the Southern Association of Colleges and Schools, Commission on Colleges and approval from the Kentucky Council on Post-Secondary Education has been granted.
-Union College is seeking accreditation for the nursing program through the Commission on Collegiate Nursing Education.
+The baccalaureate program at Union College is accredited by the Commission on Collegiate Nursing Education.

 The Union College Department of Nursing is dedicated to providing an environment of scholarly questioning, inquiry and service.
 The liberal studies, sciences and nursing core prepares graduates to address the holistic health care needs of diverse populations in the region and beyond, and to pursue graduate education.